infincia/MiFidemo/README.markdown

 ###Note about the debug handler

-There is a small section of code here that handles debug data for the Mac version of Mi-Fi Monitor, just ignore it.
+There is a small section of code here that handles debug data for [Mi-Fi Monitor for Mac](http://infincia.com/apps/mi-fi-monitor-mac), just ignore it.
 It's a simple email bouncing system that has nothing to do with the API